 Through its Southwestern Institute for International and Comparative Law (SWIICL), The Center for American and International Law has a prominent place in international legal education.
 Established in 1963, SWIICL offers annual programs that focus on international business transactions and private investments worldwide.
-We have attracted participants from more than 120 countries – including some who have gone on to become Heads of State, Supreme Court Justices, and Cabinet Ministers.

 The Academy for American and International Law

 The Institute's premier annual event is the Academy of American and International Law.
 Since 1963, this multi-week program has attracted more than 3,100 participants from 120 countries.
 Among its alumni are many who have gone on to serve in key government positions (e.g. Prime Minster of Peru and President of the General Assembly of The United Nations), on national supreme courts, as ministers of justice and attorneys general, and as general counsel to major corporations.
 Through a rigorous classroom and extracurricular schedule, the Academy offers participants the opportunity to forge international relationships that last a lifetime.

 Among the Academy’s world-class faculty are Bryan Garner, Editor-in-chief of Black’s Law Dictionary; Georgetown University Law Center professor Charles Gustafson; George Washington University Law School Associate Dean Susan Karamanian; and Stanley Siegel, professor emeritus of New York University School of Law.

 Hoet Pelaez Castillo & Duque Abogados